wizbanicus/my-puppet-modules/README.md

 my-puppet-modules
 =================

-includes puppet modules but no puppet config or large files (only client config files excect those containing passwords.
+includes puppet modules but no puppet config or large files - only client config files, except those containing passwords.